Connect with others who understand.

 • Gas station employees

-• People who work at places that make plastics, shoes, dyes, detergents, lubricants, drugs, or pesticides
+• Workers in factories that make plastics, shoes, dyes, detergents, lubricants, drugs, or pesticides

 • Steel and metal workers